FAQ

 It is important to seek information from a variety of sources and be prepared to take action to keep yourself safe.
 If in any doubt, take action straight away.

-What should I do when an emergency strikes?
+What should I do in an emergency?

 You need to act immediately to give yourself, your family and property the best chance of survival.